Astelia chathamica

-Astelia chathamica, the Chatham Islands kakaha, Maori flax, or silver spear, is a species of flowering plant in the recently named family Asteliaceae.
+Astelia chathamica, commonly known as the Chatham Islands kakaha, Maori flax, or silver spear, is a species of flowering plant in the recently named family Asteliaceae.
 It is an evergreen silver-green perennial from the Chatham Islands of New Zealand, growing to about 4 ft tall.
 Forming a large clump of sword-shaped leaves, it produces small green flowers and red berries (the latter only on the female plant).
 It grows best in partial shade and in fertile and well-drained soil with moderate water.
 The plant is hardy down to -3 C, but the foliage may be damaged by frost, so in colder areas the plant may require some winter protection.

-In cultivation in the UK, this plant has gained the Royal Horticultural Society’s Award of Garden Merit.
+In cultivation in the UK, this plant has gained the Royal Horticultural Society's Award of Garden Merit.